divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 #### ADD
 - ADD Instruction is same as COPY , but it has to extra capabilities.
     1. It can get files from internet
-    2. It can extract the files into the images
+    2. It can extract the tar files and place the untar file into the container.

+#### ENTRYPOINT
+-